danburonline/oddball-paradigm/problem_2/README.md

 **Q:** Describe the steps on how you want to deploy your application[?]

 **A:** So far, everything is simply containerised via Docker, so it can all be deployed to any cloud computing provider that supports Docker image deployment.
 I prefer to deploy it on Google Cloud Platform Cloud Run, as that's where I've had the smoothest experience.
-The MongoDB database is also currently just a free sandbox tier; I would turn it into a production-ready tier on GCP to easily connect the two services.
+The MongoDB database is currently just a free sandbox tier; I would turn it into a production-ready tier on GCP to connect the two services easily.
 Currently, it is also possible to access the database from any IP address; I would need to change that to a more secure way with limited access.
-The most simple form of deployment that I would utilise at this moment with this scope would be an CI/CD workflow with automated unit and E2E tests via GitHub Actions.
+The most simple form of deployment that I would utilise at this moment with this scope would be a CI/CD workflow with automated unit and E2E tests via GitHub Actions.
 If the pipelines pass, the Docker images will get deployed to a Google Container Registry.

 ---